 The Mohegan Sun provides endless opportunities for indoor fun including several fantastic restaurants (check out Todd English’s Tuscany), a classy shopping area, live entertainment, and much more.
 In Fall River, you must take a tour of the haunted Lizzie Borden House.
-As you can see there are endless museums to explore and historical sites to check out, so add a few of the listed attractions to your itinerary, as well as finding a few more unique treasures of your own!
+As you can see there are endless museums to explore and historical sites to check out, so add a few of the listed attractions to your itinerary, as well a few more unique treasures of your own!

 16. Looking for seaglass is so much easier on a deserted beach

 Put on your winter gear and head out to any beach known for having a lot of seaglass (most will be completely deserted) in search of these colorful gems: spectacular natural made treasures which sparkle in the sun.
 It’s amazing that former pieces of broken glass have turned into amazing frosty gems via the hands of nature.
 Scusset State Beach (pictured above) is a great Southeastern Massachusetts choice.
-Jamestown Island, Gloucester, Plymouth, and Teddy’s Beach (Portsmouth, RI) are other great choice.
+Jamestown Island, Gloucester, Plymouth, and Teddy’s Beach (Portsmouth, RI) are other prime shelling destinations.
 Tip: the best finds always wash ashore after a major storm!

 17. It’s the best time of the year to a book a stay at an inn